ssashir06/vmx-service/README.md

 Why is this software needed?
 ---

- This software is needed to run some virtual machines with VMWare Workstation or VMWare Player like being under VMWare Server.
+ This software is needed to run some virtual machines with VMWare Workstation or VMWare Player without start/end controlling.

-Why don't use VMWare Server?
----

- Because its GUI's response is too slow.

 Requested system equipment
 ---